pyenv/pyenv/README.md

 * run `eval "$(pyenv init -)"` to install `pyenv` into your shell as a shell function, enable shims and autocompletion
   * You may run `eval "$(pyenv init --path)"` instead to just enable shims, without shell integration

-The below setup should work for the vast majority of users for commmon use cases.
+The below setup should work for the vast majority of users for common use cases.
 See [Advanvced configuration](#advanced-configuration) for details and more configuration options.

   - For **bash**: